Summary

 - Albuquerque 1988: Derived from data collected in Albuquerque, New Mexico.

-- Cape Canaveral 1988: Based on data from Cape Canaveral, Florida.
+- Cape Canaveral 1988: Derived from data collected in Cape Canaveral, Florida.

 - Albany 1988: Derived from data collected in Albany, New York.